 This blog is a record of our journey.
-We’ll post about both the boat side and the mission side of our adventure.
+We’ll post about both the boat side and the volunteer side of our adventure.
 I can’t promise that we’ll post as often as we should, or that all the posts will make sense, but we hope that by sharing our adventure you will feel encouraged and supported in your own journey.
 After all, that’s what Hapai is all about.

 Frequently Asked Questions

 We call Tauranga, New Zealand, home.

 I was born in Auckland, but raised in Tauranga, and apart from a small stint away in my 20’s, it’s where I have always lived.
 Rob was born in Brisbane, Australia, but he’s been living in New Zealand for most of his adult life.
 When the All Blacks play the Wallabies he wears black, with a yellow scarf tucked underneath just in case.

 Where are you right now?